 Onboarding sales reps efficiently is the key to shaping a promising new hire into a productive member of your sales team.
 Yet, some sales leaders fail to onboard new sales reps effectively, leaving it as a mere formality or even as an inconvenience to get through as soon as possible.
 On the other hand, some leaders instead try to overload new salespeople with too much information as soon as they walk in the door.
-Neither of these approaches works and both creates a poorly performing sales representative at best and cause a once optimistic recruit to develop negative feelings about your company at the worst – but there is a better way.
-Use our 6 step guide to successfully onboarding sales reps below to ensure you motivate and retain new sales reps.
+Neither of these approaches works, and both create a poorly performing sales representative at best and cause a once optimistic recruit to develop negative feelings about your company at worst – but there is a better way.
+Use our 6-step guide to successfully onboarding sales reps below to ensure you motivate and retain new sales reps.

 1. Start with a plan for onboarding salespeople

 There is a time and a place to ‘wing it,’ but not when you’re onboarding salespeople.
-Most sales experts agree that it can take up to 6 months for a new rep to reach total productivity.
-This is precisely why a comprehensive training plan can help recruits reach their potential as quickly as possible.
+Most sales experts agree that a new rep can take up to 6 months to reach total productivity.
+This is precisely why a comprehensive training plan can help recruits reach their potential quickly.

 An effective sales plan for onboarding sales teams starts with helping them hit the ground running on their first day.
 To do this, your new sales reps should already have a simple understanding of your company.
 Even the best salesman can’t close if he does not know what he is selling.
 So initially, you need to dive into detail about what your company is all about.
 Ideally, you should send your new sales hires a digital welcome package full of resources to help them when they start and know what to expect.
 This should include: